Meet Carolina Alumni

 “The professors are internationally renowned.
 The training in the classroom is top notch.
 Options for funding are numerous.
 But most importantly, the mentoring is excellent.
 UNC prepares its students for academic success beyond graduate school by engaging its students in collaborative research projects and providing them with the necessary tools for doing high quality research.
 It’s this training that really pays off as UNC’s graduate students take positions as assistant professors.”

-Thomas Mustillo (Ph.D., 2007, assistant professor, Purdue University).
+Thomas Mustillo (Ph.D., 2007, associate professor, University of Notre Dame).
 Tom’s research focuses on political parties and party systems, especially in Latin America and other new democracies.
 He’s most interested in party systems (like Ecuador’s) that appear to be profoundly chaotic.
 What incentives drive politicians and parties in those systems?
 What are the apparent coordination and cooperation failures?
 What are the sources of those failures?
 Other areas of research include democracy and democratization, and social policy.
 His research has appeared in the Journal of Politics, Political Analysis, Comparative Political Studies, and Electoral Studies.

 Tom’s comments: “UNC is a great and formative environment.
 During those years, my passions about justice and democracy in troubled places around the world were forged into disciplined and productive ways of thinking about the world.
 Excellent and generous mentorship came at me from all directions.
 I’d do it all over again.”